 Explore other sections in this guide:

 - 1. - Corporate mobile business intelligence trends

 - 2. - High profile companies implementing mobile BI

 - 3. - Best-practices advice for implementing a mobile BI strategy

 Business intelligence (BI) is a broad category of applications and technologies for gathering, storing, analyzing, and providing access to data to help enterprise users make better business decisions.
-BI applications include the activities of decision support systems, query and reporting, online analytical processing (OLAP), statistical analysis, forecasting, and data mining.

 Business intelligence applications can be:

 - Mission-critical and integral to an enterprise's operations or occasional to meet a special requirement

 - Enterprise-wide or local to one division, department